Sandhyavandanam: Sūryopasthānaṃ

-One Smṛtyācāmana and three times Prāṇāyāma are performed.
-In upasthānaṃ, some mantras related to Mitra (in the morning), Surya (in the solar noon) and Varuna (in the evening) are chanted by standing and facing towards sun.
-In the morning face east, in the noon face north and in the evening face west.
+One Smṛtyācāmana and three rounds of Prāṇāyāma are performed.
+During upasthānaṃ, mantras related to Mitra (in the morning), Surya (at solar noon), and Varuna (in the evening) are chanted while standing and facing the sun.
+In the morning, one faces east; at noon, one faces north; and in the evening, one faces west.

 Digdevata vandanam

-Digdevata vandanam or Dik Namaskāraḥ involves prayers to the lords of the cardinal directions, Indra, Agni, Yama, Nirutha, Varuna, Vayu, Soma, Eeashana, Brahma and Vishnu.
-They are witnesses to all our deeds.
-The ideals represented by each of them will provide a direction to us in our march ahead.
+Digdevata vandanam or Dik Namaskāraḥ involves prayers to the deities of the cardinal directions: Indra (East), Agni (Southeast), Yama (South), Nirṛti (Southwest), Varuna (West), Vayu (Northwest), Soma (North), Īśāna (Northeast), Brahma (Upward), and Vishnu (Downward).
+These deities are considered witnesses to all our deeds, and the ideals represented by each of them provide direction and guidance in one's spiritual journey.

-Then, Munina maskāraḥ and Devatā namaskāraḥ are performed, where salutations to the munis and devatas.
-Among smartas, additionally, Hariharābheda smaraṇam is done by smartas to contemplate on the oneness of Siva and Vishnu.
+Next, Muni namaskāraḥ and Devatā namaskāraḥ are performed, where salutations are offered to the munis (sages) and devatas (deities).
+Among Smartas, there is an additional practice of Hariharābheda smaraṇam, where Smartas contemplate the oneness of Śiva and Vishnu.